 The problem is that the hole will become clogged with combustion deposits.
-If AVGAS is used, the DCP will become clogged much more often – this is one of the downsides of AVGAS.
+If AVGAS is used, the DCP will become clogged sooner, the only important downside of using AVGAS.
 Ethanol-free premium gasoline has almost zero deposits so cleaning the DCP does not have to be done as often.
-Regardless of the fuel used, other gasoline additives such as Sta-Bil or fuel system cleaners may leave deposits so it pays to remove the cylinder head every 100 hours of runtime or less to be sure the DCP is clear.
+Regardless of the fuel used, other gasoline additives such as Sta-Bil or fuel system cleaners may leave deposits so it pays to remove the cylinder head every 50-100 hours of runtime to be sure the DCP is clear.

 Each manufacturer has a slightly different way of creating the port.
 The Polini, for example, drills a 2.6mm hole straight down the cylinder wall into the exhaust port.
 This hole is then connect with another hole that is drilled from an angle through the cylinder wall about 25mm down from the top of the cylinder.
 The Simonini drills just one hole from the cylinder side into the exhaust port.

 Thankfully, it is possible to clean the DCP without removing the cylinder.
 The cylinder head, however must always be removed.
-If is not necessary to remove the exhaust manifold unless it is leaking and you want to reattach it.
 It is also a good time to remove any combustion deposits that are on the top of the piston and on the cylinder head.

 Special tools needed:

 - drill bit of the correct size for your engine's DCP (These holes are different on each engine.
 Most manuals do not give the needed size.)

 - replacement cylinder head gasket (recommended)